 In our last Back to Basic Skincare Series we looked at how to implement a minimalistic skincare routine for dry and dehydrated skin with the right products.
-In this blog, we are reviewing a minimalistic skincare routine for oily and acne prone skin types and sharing with you the best products and formulations to keep your skin healthy and looking its best!
+In this blog, we are reviewing a skin care routine for oily skin and sharing with you the best skincare routine for oily skin, and best products and formulations to keep your skin healthy and looking its best!

 We know how difficult it can be to care for and balance out an oily skin type.
-The challenge is even greater for those suffering from regular acne breakouts.
+The challenge is even greater for those suffering from regular acne breakouts with the wrong oily skin care routine.
 Although we can’t make them disappear overnight, there are ways to diminish their appearance and get your skin to be less reactive with a concise and effective regime.
-In order to achieve those results, we need to clear up some popular myths surrounding excess oil production and breakouts.
+In order to achieve those results, we need to clear up some popular myths surrounding the skin care routine for oily skin, excess oil production and breakouts.

 Oily or combination skin types are genetically predisposed.
 This is the type of skin that you were born with and not a condition you can treat and cure.
 Oily skin types exist when there is an overproduction of sebum from the sebaceous glands of the dermis which gives a shine and greasy look to the skin.
 This hyperactivity produces excess oils that overfill the pores and enlarge them.
 The sebum in the pores mixes with dirt and bacteria.
 Dead skin cells get trapped and form blackheads and whiteheads under the surface of the skin.
 Blackheads and whiteheads are a different type of skin condition collectively known as acne.

-The best way to address oily skin types and reduce acne is to follow a routine that helps balance out the oil production on the skin while keeping it well hydrated and avoid any disruption on the dermis barrier.
+The best way to address oily skin care routine, oily skin types and reduce acne is to follow a good skin care routine for oily skin that helps balance out the oil production on the skin while keeping it well hydrated and avoid any disruption on the dermis barrier.
 Avoid the use of any harsh or drying products such as alcohol and other astringents, or irritating ingredients like menthol, lemon, eucalyptus as well as, aromatic oils and solid rich formulations such as bar soaps that clog the pores, making matters worse by exacerbating the oil secretion on the skin.

-For a simple and effective skincare regime we recommend the following steps:
+For a simple and effective skin care routine for oily skin we recommend the following steps:

 - Clean & Clear daily pore cleanser oil free